CodeWithJV/holochain-challenge-2/README.md

 Similarly to updating posts, updating a comment will add a new action and its corresponding entry to the DHT.
 However once again, these changes will not be reflected in the agent's window UI.

 We could resolve this issue the same way we did with the posts; by creating a link from the create action to each new update action, however, there is another solution that we can use instead.
+This architecture reduces the space used in the DHT as it doesn't have one link per update, but increases the time to retrieve the most recent record.

-Navigate to `CommentDetail.svelte` and modify the `fetchComment` function to call `get_latest_comment` instead of `get_original_comment`
+** Navigate to `CommentDetail.svelte` and modify the `fetchComment` function to call `get_latest_comment` instead of `get_original_comment` **

 Navigate to `comment.rs` and paste in the following zome function